robandrewford/avepoint-churn-exercise/config/docs/00_EXERCISE_PLAN.md

 ## Executive Summary

-This document outlines a comprehensive approach to the churn prediction exercise, designed for a 30-minute presentation to AvePoint's CDO, VP of Data Science, and AI/ML engineering team.
+This document outlines a comprehensive approach to churn prediction exercise, designed for a 30-minute presentation to AvePoint's CDO, VP of Data Science, and AI/ML engineering team.

 **Technical Stack:**